IFRCGo/cbs/Documentation/Contribution/contributing.md

 “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).

+## Architecture

+You MUST get familiar with the [architecture](../Architecture/index.md) as that will be governing for any code developed for this project.
+Anything not adhering to the architecture will fail code reviews.

 ## Repository

 In order to contribute to this project, you will need to create your own [fork](https://help.github.com/articles/fork-a-repo/).